CONFLICT PREVENTION PROJECT:

 - Local land trust in Flathead Valley, one of the country's fastest-developing regions

-- Public-private collaboration will conserve 772 crucial acres along Flathead River
+- Public-private collaboration conserved 772 crucial acres along Flathead River

-- Key connectivity habitat for grizzlies will become new state wildlife management area
+- Key connectivity habitat for grizzlies made a new state wildlife management area